Umeshhhmali/Nike-Store-flutter/README.md

 ✅ Modern Nike-inspired UI
 ✅ Browse sneakers (Shop Page)
 ✅ Add to Cart & Remove from Cart
-✅ Cart Page with quantity & pricing
+✅ Cart Page with pricing & delete option
 ✅ Checkout Page with total calculation
 ✅ Smooth navigation with Provider state management
 ✅ About Page with app details